BrowserStackCE/browserstack-examples-pytest/README.md

     set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
     ```

-    Alternatively, you can also hardcode username and access_key objects in the [single.json](src/resources/single.json) file, [parallel.json](src/resources/parallel.json) and [local.json](src/resources/local.json).
+    Alternatively, you can also hardcode username and access_key objects in the browserstack.yml file,

-Note:

--   The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

-### Run the entire test suite in parallel on a single BrowserStack browser
+### Run the entire test suite in parallel on a BrowserStack browser

-In this section, we will run the tests in parallel on a single browser on Browserstack.
+In this section, we will run the tests in parallel on a browser on Browserstack.

 -   How to run the test?

-    To run the entire test suite in parallel on a single BrowserStack browser, use the following command:
+    To run the entire test suite in parallel on a BrowserStack browser, update the 'platforms' in the browserstack.yml file &

+    use the following command:

     ```sh
-    paver run single remote
+    browserstack-sdk pytest -s src/test/suites/*.py
     ```

 -   Output

-    This run profile executes the entire test suite in parallel on a single BrowserStack browser.
+    This run profile executes the entire test suite in parallel on a BrowserStack browser.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

 ### Run the entire test suite in parallel on multiple BrowserStack browsers